mehulagg/gitlab/doc/user/project/merge_requests/code_quality.md

     - if: '$CI_COMMIT_TAG'                               # Run code quality job in pipelines for tags
 ```

-### Configuring Code Quality to use a private container image registry
+### Configure Code Quality to use a private container image registry

-To reduce network time and external dependency, you can bring-your-own
+To reduce network time and external dependency, you can use your own
 container image registry to host the Code Quality Docker images.
-Due to
+Because of
 the nested architecture of container execution, the registry prefix must
 be specifically configured to be passed down into CodeClimate's subsequent
 `docker pull` commands for individual engines.